BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

    caption = "A welcome message being used durring the new user onboarding process."
 %}

-- `welcome_message`: This field contains a welcome message for new users joining the federation.
+`welcome_message`: This field contains a welcome message for new users joining the federation.
 It could be displayed during the onboarding process to provide users with important information or instructions.

 </div>

 {% include tip/open.html color="blue" icon="info" label="Flexible Use of Welcome Message" %}
 Different federations may choose to display the welcome message in different contexts.
 Some may use it as a welcome message, others may use it to display the terms of service or other important information.
 {% include tip/close.html %}

-#### Gateway information
-See the [role of gateways]({{ '/guide/how-it-works/ecash/fedimint/#role-of-gateways' | relative_url }}) for more information about gateways.

-`vetted_gateways`: This field contains a list of gateway identifiers that have been vetted by the federation.
-This information could be used to display trusted gateways to users, helping them make informed decisions about which gateways to use for payments.

- Displaying gateway information is not necessary.
-Users trust their applications to handle payments securely.
-Adding gateway information risks introducing unnecessary complexity.

 #### Organizing Fedimint Metadata Fields